-- (1) Directive 2003/41/EC of the European Parliament and of the Council1 has been substantially amended several times2.
-Since further amendments are to be made, it should be recast in the interests of clarity. - (2) The internal market should allow institutions to operate in other Member States and ensure a high level of protection for members and beneficiaries of occupational retirement schemes.
+- (1) Directive 2003/41/EC of the European Parliament and of the Council has been substantially amended several times.
+Since further amendments are to be made, it should be recast in the interests of clarity. - (2) The internal market should allow institutions to operate in other Member States and ensure a high level of protection for members and beneficiaries of occupational retirement schemes. - (2a) However, this Directive is aimed at minimum harmonisation and therefore should not preclude Member States from maintaining or introducing more stringent provisions in order to protect members and beneficiaries, provided that such provisions are consistent with Member States' obligations under Union law.

-Directive 2003/41/EC of the European Parliament and of the Council of 3 June 2003 on the activities and supervision of institutions for occupational retirement provision (OJ L 235, 23.9.2003, p.
+&lt;sup>1 Directive 2003/41/EC of the European Parliament and of the Council of 3 June 2003 on the activities and supervision of institutions for occupational retirement provision (OJ L 235, 23.9.2003, p.
 10).

-2 See Annex I, Part A.
+&lt;sup>2 See Annex I, Part A.

 - (3) Directive 2003/41/EC represented a first legislative step on the way to an internal market for occupational retirement provision organised on a European scale.
 A genuine internal market for occupational retirement provision remains crucial for economic growth and job creation in the European Union and for tackling the challenge of an ageing European society.
 The Directive, dating from 2003, has not been substantially amended to introduce a modern risk-based governance system also for institutions for occupational retirement provision. - (4) Action is needed to further develop complementary private retirement savings such as occupational pensions.
 This is important since social-security systems are coming under increasing pressure, which means that citizens will increasingly rely on occupational retirement pensions as a complement in the future.
-Occupational retirement pensions should be developed, without, however, calling into question the importance of social-security pension systems in terms of secure, durable and effective social protection, which should guarantee a decent standard of living in old age and should therefore be at the centre of the objective of strengthening the European social model. - (5) This Directive respects the fundamental rights and observes the principles recognised by the Charter of Fundamental Rights of the European Union, notably, the right to protection of personal data, the right to conduct a business and the right to a high level of consumer protection, in particular by ensuring a higher level of transparency of retirement provisioning, informed personal financial and retirement planning as well as facilitating cross-border activity of insitutions for occupational retirement provision and businesses.
-This Directive must be implemented in accordance with these rights and principles. - (5a) In particular, facilitating cross-border activity of institutions for occupational retirement provision or the cross-transfer of pension schemes could have a positive impact on connected companiesaffiliated undertakings concerned and their employees, in whichever Member State they work, through the centralization of the management of the retirement services provided. - (5b) The cross-border activity should be without prejudice to the national social and labour law relevant to the field of occupational pension of a Member State, other than the home Member State of the institution involved, applied to the relationship between the sponsoring undertaking and members and beneficiariesemployment contract. - (5c) Where the sponsoring undertaking and the institution are located in the same Member State, the mere fact that some members of a pension scheme have their residence in another Member State does not in itself constitute a cross-border activity.
+Occupational retirement pensions should be developed, without, however, calling into question the importance of social-security pension systems in terms of secure, durable and effective social protection, which should guarantee a decent standard of living in old age and should therefore be at the centre of the objective of strengthening the European social model. - (5) This Directive respects the fundamental rights and observes the principles recognised by the Charter of Fundamental Rights of the European Union, notably, the right to protection of personal data, the right to conduct a business and the right to a high level of consumer protection, in particular by ensuring a higher level of transparency of retirement provisioning, informed personal financial and retirement planning as well as facilitating cross-border activity of insitutions for occupational retirement provision and businesses cross-border transfer of pension schemes.
+This Directive must be implemented in accordance with these rights and principles. - (5a) In particular, facilitating cross-border activity of institutions for occupational retirement provision and or the cross-transfer of pension schemes could have a positive impact on affiliated undertakings concerned and their employees, in whichever Member State they work, through the centralization of the management of the retirement services provided. - (5b) The cross-border activity and the cross-border transfer of pension schemes should be without prejudice to the national social and labour law relevant to the field of occupational pension of a Member State, other than the home Member State of the institution involved, applied to the relationship between the sponsoring undertaking and members and beneficiaries. - (5c) Where the sponsoring undertaking and the institution are located in the same Member State, the mere fact that some members of a pension scheme have their residence in another Member State does not in itself constitute a cross-border activity.